 About SARS-CoV-2 Rapid Antigen Test

-- Intended for testing asymptomatic and asymptomatic individuals
+- Intended for testing symptomatic and asymptomatic individuals

 - Rapid detection of individuals with SARS-CoV-2 infection